Giro Agilis MIPS Review

 Durability

-The Agilis ranks very highly in our durability ratings thanks to its excellent headband system, high-quality straps and hardware, and its full-coverage polycarbonate shell.
-It is one of the only helmets in our lineup with full protective coverage around the brim of the helmet, which protects the delicate EPS foam liner from dings and dents during storage or transport.
+The Agilis is let down in our durability ratings due to it rough interface between the polycarbonate shell and the underlying EPS doam.
+Its excellent headband system and high-quality straps and hardware are quite nice, but don't make up for the miss on the shell.
+Even so, it is one of just a few helmets in our lineup with full protective coverage around the brim of the helmet, which protects the delicate EPS foam liner from dings and dents during storage or transport.